 LECTURE AND WORKSHOP “CULTURAL PRODUCTION FIELDS” by DR PREDRAG CVETIČANIN

-Last weekend, a workshop and lecture on “Field of Cultural Production” was held in the premises of the “Magacin” cultural center in Kraljevića Marko.
-Predrag Cveticanin, who was a mentor in the first generation of the Creative Mentoring program, is an Assistant Professor at the Faculty of Arts in Niš, a lecturer at the UNESCO Chair of the University of Arts in Belgrade, and the Head of the Center for Empirical Studies in Southeast Europe.
+Last weekend, a workshop and lecture on “Field of Cultural Production” was held on the premises of the “Magacin” cultural center in Kraljevića Marko.
+Predrag Cvetičanin, who was a mentor in the first generation of the Creative Mentoring program, is an Assistant Professor at the Faculty of Arts in Niš, a lecturer at the UNESCO Chair of the University of Arts in Belgrade, and the Head of the Center for Empirical Studies in Southeast Europe.

-On this occasion, Professor Cveticanin presented to the participants the current initiative “1% for Culture” which was launched in order to increase and better allocate the budget for the culture of the Republic of Serbia and presented his research on this topic.
+On this occasion, Professor Cvetičanin gave a presentation on the current initiative “1% for Culture” which was launched in order to increase and better allocate the budget for the culture of the Republic of Serbia and introduced his research on this topic.